-RHA® 4 is injected into the skin with an ultrafine needle to plump the skin to fill in and smooth away wrinkles and folds such as the lines from your nose to the corners of your mouth.
+RHA[®] 4 is injected into the skin with an ultrafine needle or a small, blunttipped cannula to plump the skin to fill in and smooth away wrinkles and folds such as the lines from your nose to the corners of your mouth (nasolabial folds).
 This smoothing effect has been shown to last 12 months in 87% of the patients (67 out of 77 patients) and lasted 15 months in 89% of the patients (58 out of 65 patients).